Image by Witsanu Patipatamak

 Use videos to prime a whole process of actions.
 Showing the sign-up process with the different steps involved will make it easier for your customers to sign up, for example.

+Different memories related to a sign-up process will be accessible that help to make the right choice.
 Besides, when your customers see the sign up button, the process of signing up will be more accessible to them than it would be without the prime.

 6. Audio

+Include audio on your website to prime any action in which you want your customers to engage.
 Make sure that you don’t tell your customers what to do, but rather give them the idea that they figured it out themselves.

-“The emotional perception and elements that refer to emotions are important primes when it comes to the perception of your site,” Mr. Veugen explains.
+“The emotional perception and elements that refer to emotions are important primes when it comes to the perception of your site,” Mr. Veugen explained.
 “And for the rest, be creative!
 Anything that activates information in the minds of your customers can be used as prime.”

 “…Priming includes visual or at least sensible primes that can be identified, such as pictures or odors.
 These primes should be context-sensitive and part of your website design.”